-Now I’m going to share all the lessons that I’ve learned from this book.
+Now I will share all the lessons that I’ve learned from this book.

 Let’s dive deeper.

-The above fact says a a lot about the mindset of Japanese people.
+The above fact says a lot about the mindset of Japanese people.

-Japanese people possess qualities like hard work, patience, and perseverance that helps them keep going.
+Japanese people possess qualities like hard work, patience, and perseverance that help them keep going.

-Here I don’t mean that people in other countries don’t have those qualities, they do, but since we’re talking about the longevity of Japanese people, I’m putting more emphasis on that.
+Here I don’t mean that people in other countries don’t have those qualities, but since we’re talking about the longevity of Japanese people, I’m putting more emphasis on that.

 What do you think allows Japanese people to keep doing what they love?